scollier/Summit2014OSEonOSPViaHeat/scott/04-Configure-Neutron-Networking.md

     neutron router-list

-Update the *public* subnet with a valid DNS entry.
+Update the *public* subnet with a valid DNS entry. **THIS WILL NEED TO BE MODIFIED, IT MAY NEED TO BE REMOVED**

     neutron subnet-update pub-sub --dns_nameservers list=true 10.16.143.247